-A: To me, generative art is any artifact created in whole or in part by a non-human autonomous agent, and then labeled as art by a human.
-In my practice, this means digital still or moving images that have been generated by a computer program of my own creation.
+A: To me, generative art is anything that is created primarily as the result of a set of instructions, and subsequently labeled as art by someone.
+In my practice, this means digital still or moving images that have been generated by a computer program running an algorithm of my own creation.
 I don’t point and click to draw an image directly with a cursor and software tools, but rather create rules through code for drawing images to a screen.

 You can find an excellent introduction to generative art and its place in relation to art practices over the past 150 years written by Jason Bailey at his site, ArtNome: Why Love Generative Art.

 Q: What is evolutionary art?

 A: Evolutionary art is a form of art where changes to generated artifacts are driven by an iterated process of automated modification and selection.
 Much like human genes that contain unique DNA with instructions for our own creation, my work contains genetic material in the form of many dozens or hundreds of variables that can be modified to generate a different image.
 I use an iterative system where each variable is modified randomly according to a pre-determined rate and amount of variation.
 Like an animal or plant breeder, I then choose which images will be selected for continued iterative image production.
 Selective pressure can also come from the ecosystem of art buyers, viewers, critics, and artist peers that surround the work.
 Most evolutionary artwork is artist-bred and curated, but I’d like to explore a model where selection is determined more directly by market forces.

 Q: Is your work available for purchase?